Petition is successful with 3,907 signatures

-To: Prime Minister Bill English and Defence Minister Gerry Brownlee
+To: Prime Minister Jacinda Ardern and Defence Minister Ron Mark

 Launch an independent inquiry into the NZ SAS's involvement in civilian casualties in Afghanistan

-Compelling evidence that the New Zealand SAS was responsible for a raid on an Afghan village in 2010 in which six civilians were killed, including a 3 year old girl, and another fifteen wounded has been presented in the freshly released book 'Hit & Run' by investigative journalists Nicky Hager and Jon Stephenson.
+Compelling evidence that the New Zealand SAS was responsible for a raid on an Afghan village in 2010 in which six civilians were killed, including a 3 year old girl, and another fifteen wounded, was presented in the book 'Hit & Run' by investigative journalists Nicky Hager and Jon Stephenson.

 It's imperative that a full and independent inquiry is held into these deaths.
 There is now evidence that in 2010 in Afghanistan several actions, including a raid, by the New Zealand Defence Force may have broken international law.